noxsicarius/Epoch-Admin-Tools/README.md

 * If the problem you are posting is a bug and not a general install problem then post it to [the main discussion forum](http://epochmod.com/forum/index.php?/topic/7501-release-epoch-admin-tools/) and to [the github issues page](https://github.com/gregariousjb/Epoch-Admin-Tools/issues?state=open).

 ## Credits
-This project is based heavily on [Malory's Custom Epoch Admin Tools](https://github.com/iforgotmywhat/Dayz-Epoch-Admin-Tools/), which itself is based on [BluePhoenix Admin Tools](https://github.com/BluePhoenix175/DayZ-Admin-Tools-).
+This project is based on [Malory's Custom Epoch Admin Tools](https://github.com/iforgotmywhat/Dayz-Epoch-Admin-Tools/), which itself is based on [BluePhoenix Admin Tools](https://github.com/BluePhoenix175/DayZ-Admin-Tools-).

 * Project Leader: NoxSicarius (Nox)
 * A huge thanks goes out to Gregarious who began this project and did a huge amount of work on the tool.
 We were sad to see him go, but his generous contributions will be remembered.